 Local businessman Craig polled 20,042 votes in the 2015 General Election, a total of 42.3% of the vote.
 Despite North Warwickshire being Labour’s number one target seat, Craig significantly increased outgoing MP Dan Byles’ majority from just 54 votes to 2973 in one of the results of the night.

 Craig Chairs the All Party Parliamentary Group (APPG) on Insurance and Financial Services, Chairs the APPG for Women and Enterprise and Co-Chairs the APPG for Breast Cancer.
-He is a member of the influential Business Energy and Industrial Strategy Select Committee, drawing on his experience of running a small business and the insurance industry.
+He has previously been a member of the influential Business Energy and Industrial Strategy Select Committee, drawing on his experience of running a small business and the insurance industry.

 Craig has worked in parliament with charities Breast Cancer Now and Help for Heroes.